 When Northwest Mall closed its interior in 2017, it was under the auspicious news of a remodel and refresh.
-Levcor properties, then owner, claimed that the mall would be revamped, and soon reopened, to help compliment the revitalizing Spring Branch area.
+Levcor Properties, then owner, claimed that the mall would be revamped and soon reopened to help complement the revitalizing Spring Branch area.
 It all happened so long ago, that it was reported on Swamplot, which is where I first heard about the mall’s impending closure.
 As this closure was only to be temporary, Levcor allowed tenants with exterior entrances to remain.
-Thompson’s Antique Center in the old JCPenney, Palais Royal where I took some viral photos, and a few other stragglers were left behind.
+Thompson’s Antique Center in the old JCPenney, Palais Royal, where I took some viral photos and a few other stragglers were left behind.
 These include a club, which closed maybe a few weeks after the mall.
-A rehab clinic, which lasted a few months, and the College of Healthcare Professions, which as of this post is still open.
+A rehab clinic lasted a few months, and the College of Healthcare Professions is still open as of this post.
 However, that is quickly about to change.
-The second to last tenant to close was covered recently on HHR, Thompson’s Antique Center, which is taking over the old Suninland store on Gessner left the old JCPenney in the days after Christmas.
+The second-to-last tenant to close was covered recently on HHR, Thompson’s Antique Center, which is taking over the old Suninland store on Gessner.
+It left the old JCPenney in the days after Christmas.

-The talks from the Texas Central High-Speed Rail project, became public towards the end of 2017, with renderings of the proposed station published on Swamplot the following year.
+The talks from the Texas Central High-Speed Rail project became public towards the end of 2017, with renderings of the proposed station published on Swamplot the following year.
 Throughout all these years, little changed with Northwest Mall.
 It has continued to sit walled off, with interior tenants slowly closing down.
 The Palais Royal closed in 2019 during the early stages of the company’s bankruptcy, ending the ability to view the interior corridors of the mall.
-The Antique Center however seemed unphased, along with the Healthcare College.
-Over the past two years, they were the only tenants still in operation at Northwest Mall.
-The Antique Center, who famously relocated here after TxDOT demolished their original digs during the 610/290/I-10 interchange expansion, stubbornly refused to advertise their closing, according to dealers who were manning the going out of business sale.
-In fact, this was how I discovered the store was closing, during a visit for photos and to actually buy some Christmas presents.
-It seems that in early 2021 the property finally changed hands from Levcor, to Cadiz Development, a company formed by the Texas Central Railway to develop their station properties.
-According to permits filed Dallas based developer, Matthews Southwest is taking the lead of the project, with a Northeasterly portion of the parking lot remaining under Levcor.
+However, the Antique Center and the Healthcare College seemed unphased.
+Over the past two years, they were the only tenants still operating at Northwest Mall.
+The Antique Center, who famously relocated here after TxDOT demolished their original digs during the 610/290/I-10 interchange expansion, stubbornly refused to advertise their closing, according to dealers who were manning the going-out-of-business sale.
+In fact, this was how I discovered the store was closing, during a visit for photos and actually to buy some Christmas presents.
+It seems that in early 2021, the property finally changed hands from Levcor to Cadiz Development, a company formed by the Texas Central Railway to develop their station properties.
+According to permits filed, Dallas-based developer Matthews Southwest is taking the lead of the project, with a Northeasterly portion of the parking lot remaining under Levcor.
 As of 2022 the mall is in a rather poor shape, urban explorers have also found their way inside.

 View this post on Instagram